hsaikia/mtlib/README.md

-# mtlib
+# The merge tree library (mtlib)
 mtlib is a library to compute merge trees and perform various operations on them like simplification and comparison.
+It includes two methods for static similarity estimation of subtrees of the merge trees. mtlib also contain implementations for tracking subtrees in time-dependent datasets and comparing spatio-temporal features.

 # References